yonyu/astro-web/README.md

 # Create an Astro project

+Check node version

     node --version

+Create a new Astro project

     npm create astro@latest

 then follow the on-screen instructions.

+Enter the project folder
+    cd project-folder

-enter the project folder
+Launch the node at the project folder
     code .

-Install 'astro' extension as prompted. also install 'MDX' by unified
+Install 'astro' extension as prompted.
+Also install 'MDX' extension by unified

 Astro has two special folders.
 Both are under src/:

-pages
+- pages

-content
+- content

 pages/ folder